Recalled Meds Were Once FDA Approved Drugs – Why Can’t Cannabis Get Approval?

 FDA Approved Drugs Banned for Death

 Take DES (Diethylstibestrol), for example.
 It gained approval in 1940 to prevent miscarriage, premature labor, and other pregnancy complications.
-But, the drug was pulled 31 years later after researchers discovered that not only did it not do any of the things it claimed, what it did manage to do was god awful.
-We know now that DES is a cancer-causing agent that produces birth defects, maybe even three generations removed from usage.
+But, the pulled the drug 31 years later, after researchers found that not only did it not do any of the things previous researchers claimed, what it did manage to do was god awful.
+We know now that DES is a cancer-causing agent that produces birth defects.
+These defects may still exist in offspring three generations removed from the original.
 The term “DES daughters and sons” came to describe children born with birth defects caused by the drugs (not unlike the label “children of Thalidomide”, another pregnancy drug that ruined the lives of countless children).

 But the FDA approved DES six decades ago.
 Perhaps it’s unfair to besmirch a modern agency for sins committed nearly 80 years previously.
 Surely things have improved since.